 Taylor Murray (BA 2017, art history) received an internship at The Barnes Foundation in Philadelphia for the summer of 2017.

 Grace Fitts (BA 2017, art history) completed a semester-long internship at Freeman’s Auction House in Philadelphia in 2017.

-Photographs by Celestia “Cookie” Morgan (MFA 2017, photography) are included in the Ogden Museum of Southern Art’s current exhibition “New Southern Photography,” curated by Richard McCabe up through March 2019.
+Photographs by Celestia Morgan (MFA 2017, photography) has a solo exhibition at the Birmingham Museum of Art through Feb.
+2020.
+Morgan’s photographs have been included in the Ogden Museum of Southern Art’s current exhibition “New Southern Photography,” curated by Richard McCabe up through March 2019.
 The show was written about in the New York Times‘ “Lens” blog and featured one of Morgan’s photographs.
-Morgan’s work was also featured in the 2017 exhibition, Contemporary Alabama Photography, at the Mobile Museum of Art, also curated by McCabe, who is curator of photography at the Ogden.
+Her work was also featured in the 2017 exhibition, Contemporary Alabama Photography, at the Mobile Museum of Art, also curated by McCabe, who is curator of photography at the Ogden.
 Images from Morgan’s MA exhibition, Passage, were chosen by McCabe to be in the Mobile show.
 Read more about Morgan’s previous exhibitions here…

 Erin Mosley (BA 2017 studio art, painting; and German) was awarded a competitive editorial internship at Art Papers in Atlanta for the summer 2017.
 Mosley, an Ellenwood, Ga., native, exhibited work in QUICKTURNAROUND at the Dinah Washington Cultural Arts Center and in the BA EXIT senior exhibition in the Sella-Granata Art Gallery.